$7.5 Million Restoration Would Benefit & Protect Women, Newborns

 The Department of Human Services has also withdrawn an application that would have extended Medicaid coverage for family planning.
 The federal government reimburses New Jersey Medicaid expenditures for family planning at the rate of 90 percent.

 “Refusing federal funding for essential health care services is the height of fiscal irresponsibility,” said Stender (D-Union/Middlesex/Somerset), a vocal opponent of Christie’s plan to cut family planning services.
 “Restoring the funding will save lives and money and will keep New Jerseyans — especially women — from needlessly dying from diseases that can be treated with proper screening.”

-The Democratic lawmakers’ legislation would call upon the state Commissioner of Human Services to submit the necessary application to the federal government to help expand Medicaid’s coverage so that individuals with incomes of up to 200 percent of the federal poverty level can receive family planning services from Medicaid.
+The Democratic lawmakers’ legislation (A-3019) calls upon the state Commissioner of Human Services to submit the necessary application to the federal government to help expand Medicaid’s coverage so that individuals with incomes of up to 200 percent of the federal poverty level can receive family planning services from Medicaid.
 Current law requires recipients to make no more than 100 percent of the federal poverty level.

 By expanding Medicaid, New Jersey would receive $9 in federal aid for every $1 spent in Medicaid funding.